Alessandro-Dodon/garch/README.md

 - **Confidence Interval Simulation:** Using estimated parameters, 95% confidence intervals are simulated for a 30-day prediction horizon.
 - **Validation:** The frequency of actual returns violating these intervals is evaluated and visualized.

-Two additional self-contained notebooks provide practical applications of GARCH models, focusing on Monte Carlo simulations and Value-at-Risk (VaR) estimation.
+Two additional self-contained notebooks provide further insights into GARCH models, focusing on Monte Carlo simulations and Value-at-Risk (VaR) estimation.

 ## Files